brainflow-dev/brainflow/docs/SupportedBoards.rst

    # .......

-You need to use master board id instead Playback Board Id, because exact data format for streaming board is controlled by master board as well as sampling rate
+You need to use master board id instead Playback Board Id, because exact data format for playback board is controlled by master board as well as sampling rate.

 Board Specs: